amguerrero/sfdc_ant_tasks/README.md

   - **Salesforce.com Delta Deployment Task**: allows you to create a directory ready to deploy just the files that are different between a git tag or commit and the HEAD of the current branch.
   - **Salesforce.com Metadata Cleanup Task**: allows you to remove some nodes from the metadata in a specific directory.
 The nodes to be removed can be defined by configuration files.
   - **Salesforce.com Negative Permissions Adder Task**: given you have a Salesforce.com metadata git repository in which you only store positive permissions in the profiles and permission sets and given a git commit or tag, this task adds the missing permissions to the profiles and permission sets that are going to be actually deployed as negative permissions.
 Thus the permissions won't be ignored when deployed.
+  - **Salesforce.com Node Substitution Task**: allows you to substitute any node value according to how it is defined in the task:
+    - *<always ... />* configures Node Substitution task to always substitute the given node or nodes values with the given value for the given typeFile.

 ## Quick Usage Guide
 Ok, enough is enough, you just want to use this ANT tasks, so let's go for the prerequisites, before doing anything be aware that these ant tasks need for **Delta Deployment Task** and **Negative Permissions Adder Task**: